JustinXHale/apollo-comment-poc/design/3.1/maas/maas.md

 ## Design TODOs

+- In the Endpoints popover, display Internal Endpoint optionally with less emphasis, default to External endpoint and API key toggle, also include link button to view code examples in various languages
 - Add the ability to connect an external model provider's API endpoint as an AI Asset potentially
 - Integration of multiple API Keys in the AI Assets area
 - Tiers